 Gay Playa del Carmen – A Top Gay Travel Destination in Mexico

-A day trip to Chichén Itzá, one of the Seven New Wonders of the World, is hands down the highlight of any trip to the Yucutan peninsula.
+A day trip to Chichén Itzá, one of the Seven New Wonders of the World, is hands down the highlight of any trip to the Yucatan peninsula.
 Chichén Itzá means mouth of the water hole or cenote of the Itzá tribe.
 The main temple in this once thriving city is the star attraction.
 Built for prayer and worship, it is also the best representation of the Mayan calendar.
 With 91 steps on each of the four sides plus the very top, the number of steps adds up to the 365 days in the year.
 Incredibly, twice a year on the equinox of March 21, the time to plant, and September 22, the time to harvest, the shadow of the serpent or snake can be seen on the temple.
 The snake was important to the Mayans as it represents life and fertility.
-Hire a car, catch the luxury ADO bus, or organize a tour for this DO NOT MISS experience!
+Hire a car, catch the luxury ADO bus, or join an awesome tour for this DO NOT MISS experience!

 Top 10 Things to Do in Playa del Carmen

 Hit the beach -Head straight to Mamitas Beach Club to hire loungers and an umbrella or lay out your own towel just north of Mamitas on the stretch of sand most popular with the LGBTQ+ community.